 Under the new system, Airmen deploy not only with members of their home station unit, but they also will leave in more standardized time frames, which builds structure into deployments and could make it easier to operate in the AOR.

 The latest change (2018) allows for Air Force personnel who deploy as individual tasking, will now deploy as teams out of CONUS.
 Deployment teaming will build mutual support and increase capability as a war fighting team.
 This will also help with resiliency during high stress operational tempo.

-Tempo Bands System (Heavy War Needs Deployment Cycles)
+The Defunct Tempo Bands System (Heavy War Needs Deployment Cycles)